Emergency dentist services

 Frequently Asked Questions About Emergency Dentist

 Sometimes, if a patient is seen by an emergency dentist in Miami right after a traumatic tooth injury, the tooth can be saved.
-If you have knocked out one of your teeth, take the following steps:
+If you have a knocked-out tooth, take the following steps:

 • Find the tooth!